After dozens of articles on CBD and anxiety involving 100's of NIH studies, one thing kept popping up.

 The tie between THC itself and this result is well-documented:

 CIP is commonly precipitated by a sudden increase in potency (eg, percent of THC content or quantity of cannabis consumption; typically, heavy users of cannabis consume more than 2 g/d).

 Again, remember that pregnenolone is our brain's powerful way to respond to the THC's psychotic symptoms.

 It's important to have this around and you can get it here.
 It's cheap!

 We won't get into the research on cause and effect between THC and schizophrenia as that's a more complicated question.

-Some interesting studies show that they share similar immune reaction in the prefrontal cortex with hyper-active microglia (see CBD and microglia here).
+Some interesting studies show that they share similar immune reactions in the prefrontal cortex with hyperactive microglia (see CBD and microglia here).

 The net net for all that franken-cannabis on the market now (high THC, no CBD)??:

 Cannabis is associated with psychotic outcomes in numerous studies, an effect that is commonly attributed to (9)-tetrahydrocannabinol ( 9-THC)